 - Privacy Concerns: Evaluate your comfort level with having your driving monitored.

-- Cost Comparison: Get quotes from both traditional and pay-per-mile insurers to compare costs.
+- Cost Comparison: Get quotes from both traditional and pay-per-mile Insurers to compare costs.